 Like any other plant, Philodendron is also subject to pests and disease.
 Check the leaves, especially underneath it, that there are no pests such as aphids are infecting the leaves.

 These pests damage the leaves, which ultimately slows the growth of the plant.
-If not treated on time, it could result in the plant to die.
+If not treated on time, it could result in the plant dying.

 If infected, you can use insecticides to spray on the Philodendron or remove these pests carefully by washing the leaves with a dishwasher soap solution.